Finding Eigenvalues the Rupert Way: A numerical example

-The numerical example exhibits a clear dependence on the length of the forward integration in the $\xi$ direction and it suggests firstly that it is not in general necessary to forward integrate the $\lambda$ dependent loop of eigenvectors to a value ``close to $+\infty$'', but rather, past some critical point at which there is a transition between the geometric phase being close to zero and the geometric phase being close to the multiplicity of the eigenvalues enclosed by the spectral path.
+The numerical examples exhibit a clear dependence on the length of the forward integration in the $\xi$ direction and it suggests firstly that it is not in general necessary to forward integrate the $\lambda$ dependent loop of eigenvectors to a value ``close to $+\infty$'', but rather, past some critical point at which there is a transition between the relative phase equals zero and the relative phase equals the total multiplicity of the eigenvalues enclosed by the spectral path.
+Given that the proof of the method equates the relative phase to the Chern number of the bundle over the parameter sphere, it seems intuitive that this should be the case.
+Indeed, the Chern number describes a gluing condition for the trivializations of the hemispheres, and the relative phase seems to feel the transition between these trivializations at some intermediate point, rather than at ``$+\infty$''.
+Understanding the nature of this transition is of critical importance to the computational method, and the relationship of the phase transition to the underlying wave is currently unclear.